jonnor/ipld-image/README.md

 ```

 An advantage of this initial spec is that the `Tile`, containing the image data,
-is self-describing yet has.
-This should allow reusing the Tile
+is self-describing yet has no dependencies on its surroundings.
+This should allow reusing the `Tile` also in other `TileList`s or `Image`s.

-Open questions
+### Open questions

+#### Non-square images

-* How to deal with fact that images can be non-square and have width/height which are not multiples of 2.
+How to deal with fact that images can be non-square and have width/height which are not multiples of 2?

-Mipmaps usually have these restrictions, and it makes it very simple because it is very clear how many
+* Mipmaps usually have these restrictions, and it makes it very simple because it is very clear how many
 levels there are (`log2(size)`), and the shape of each level (always `previoussize/2`),
 and each tile is completely filled with meaningful data.
-Should we allow different sized tiles, so that there is always meaningful data in them?
+* Should we allow different sized tiles, so that there is always meaningful data in them?
 Only on left/bottom edge?
 Or also along right/top edge - as that would allow reusing the tiles there,
 for having a layout with multiple images in them, with no gaps/seamless...
 Though at that time, why not allow also in the middle?
-* Is storing all levels as part of image the best approach?
-Alternatives are:
-a) Let each level link to level above and/or above.
-b) let each tile link to the tiles on the level under.
-This means a lot of indirection
 * How to deal with fact that non-square images will not reduce down to a level with single.
 Must one render transparency into chunks then?
 Kind-of a case where we get sparse-ness further up in the mipmaps

+#### Alternative tiles

+Is storing all levels as part of image the best approach?

+Some alternatives are:

+* a) Let each level link to level above and/or above.
+* b) let each tile link to the tiles on the level under.
+This means a lot of indirection

+#### Multiple representations for tiles

-* Should one allow multiple representations for a tile?
+Should one allow multiple representations for a tile?
 Say different compression/formats

+#### Sparse images?

-* Should we allow sparse images (some areas not covered by tile).
+Should we allow sparse images (some areas not covered by tile).

-Problem is then need to spec out what this should be filled, which could be limiting.
+* Problem is then need to spec out what this should be filled, which could be limiting.
 Transparent chunk?
-Also, would not have much space-saving because likely a fully transparent tile will already be (de-duplication is builtin).
+* Also, would not have much space-saving because likely a fully transparent tile will already be (de-duplication is builtin).
-Non-rectangular images would have more to gain than...
+* Non-rectangular images would have more to gain than...
 But then also need to be able to specify non-rectangular boundary (polygon etc)

+#### Non-uniform chunk sizes

-* Should we allow non-uniform chunk sizes?
-This heavily suggests sparse images also.
+Should we allow non-uniform chunk sizes?

+* This heavily suggests sparse images also.
-However it becomes really tricky to assemble a linear substream for a rectangular image, if chunks can be any size and any location..
+* However it becomes really tricky to assemble a linear substream for a rectangular image, if chunks can be any size and any location...

 ## Transformation on the dataformat